mattantonelli/usalia-bot/README.md

 ### Request
 #### Description
-A request is a call for help that can be issued by users with the configured Officer role when they react to a message with :bell: in any of the configured Request Channels.
+A request is a call for help that can be issued by users with the **Mention Everyone** permission  when they react to a message with :bell: in any of the configured Request Channels.
 When Usalia sees the bell reaction added under these criteria, she will react to the message with the configured request reactions.
-An Officer can have the bot mention any users who reacted to the message by adding the :mega: reaction.
+A user with the **Mention Everyone** permission can also have the bot mention any users who reacted to the message by adding the :mega: reaction.

 #### Examples
 ![Request](http://i.imgur.com/IfeRFVS.png)